Learn About Retinal Detachment

 The retina is the clear tissue that lines the inside of the back of the eye.
 Light rays that enter the eye are focused by the cornea and lens into images that are formed on the retina.

 • The most common type of retinal detachment is often due to a tear or hole in the retina.
+This type of detachment is called a rhegmatogenous retinal detachment.
 Eye fluid may leak through this opening.
 This causes the retina to separate from the underlying tissues, much like a bubble under wallpaper.
 This is most often caused by a condition called posterior vitreous detachment.
-It can also be caused by trauma and very bad nearsightedness.
+It can also be caused by trauma and severe nearsightedness.
 A family history of retinal detachment also increases your risk.

 • Another type of retinal detachment is called tractional detachment.
 This type occurs in people who have uncontrolled diabetes, had retinal surgery before, or have long-term (chronic) inflammation.